 What is a Long Term Care Benefit Plan?

-A Long-Term Care Benefit Plan is the conversion of an existing, in-force life insurance policy into a pre-funded, irrevocable Benefit Account that is professionally administered with payments made monthly on behalf of the individual receiving care.
+A Long-Term Care Benefit Plan converts an existing, in-force life insurance policy into a pre-funded, irrevocable Benefit Account that is professionally administered and paid monthly on behalf of the individual receiving care.

 The Benefit is not long-term care insurance or a policy loan of any type.
 It is a unique financial option for seniors because all health conditions are accepted, and there are no wait periods, no care limitations, no costs to apply, no requirement to be terminally ill, and there are no premium payments.

-A Long-Term Care Benefit Coverts Life Insurance Into Monthly Payments Covering Any Form of Senior Care
+A Long-Term Care Benefit Converts Life Insurance Into Monthly Payments Covering Any Form of Senior Care

 Instead of lapsing or surrendering life insurance – a policy can be converted into an irrevocable Benefit Account that makes monthly payments on behalf of the individual receiving Senior Care.
 There are no wait periods; no care restrictions; no costs or obligations to apply; it is not a loan; and there is no need for premium payments.